-Guinea pigs can’t eat pumpkin seeds, and like most other types of seeds, they are not good at all for the guinea pigs.
-Why can’t guinea pigs eat these seeds and are pumpkin seeds poisonous to guinea pigs?
+Guinea pigs can’t eat pumpkin seeds.
+As most other types of seeds, they are not good at all for the guinea pigs.
 Pumpkin seeds aren’t poisonous to guinea pigs.
 They can’t eat these seeds partially because they are fattening, but the greatest risk is that they can be a choking hazard for them.
-The guinea pigs won’t be able to chew them properly, and they can get stuck in their mouth and throat!
+The guinea pigs won’t be able to chew them properly, and they can get stuck in their mouth and throat.

-But, what about baked ones?
-Can guinea pigs eat baked pumpkin seeds?
 Guinea pigs can’t eat baked pumpkin seeds or dried pumpkin seeds.
-That’s even the worst option for them.
+That’s an even worse option for them.
 Guinea pigs can’t eat any cooked or processed food because their digestive system isn’t made to process cooked food.
-So, avoid any kind of pumpkin seeds in guinea pig’s diet.
+So, avoid any kind of pumpkin seeds in the guinea pig’s diet.

 Guinea pigs can eat pumpkin guts or pumpkin pulp because it has many beneficial nutrients for them.
 Pumpkin pulps are rich in carotenoids, lutein, zeaxanthin, minerals, and vitamins.
 The most important vitamins are vitamin A, vitamin E, and vitamin C. Because of these carotenoids and vitamins, pumpkin pulps are such a nutritionally valuable part of the pumpkin.
 Just be sure to remove all the seeds before giving this part to guinea pigs.